 Terminal 2 has a number of airport lounges for passengers.

-- Loyalty Lounge - for holders of eligible MasterCard, Visa, Priority Pass, Airport Angle, Lounge Key, Diners and Amex cards.
+- Loyalty Lounge: for holders of eligible MasterCard, Visa, Priority Pass, Airport Angle, Lounge Key, Diners and Amex cards.
 Paid access to the lounge is also available.
 It's located on Level 3 of Terminal 2.
-Facilities include buffet, unlimited alcoholic beverages, reading materials, and wireless Internet.
+Facilities include a buffet, unlimited alcoholic beverages, reading materials, and wireless Internet.

-- Pranaam Lounge - a less glamorous option for everyday passengers who wish to avail of lounge facilities.
-Buffet, non alcoholic beverages, wireless Internet, baby care room, luggage storage, reading materials are provided.
-Bookings can be made online here.
+- Pranaam Lounge: a less glamorous option for everyday passengers who wish to avail of lounge facilities.
+Buffet, nonalcoholic beverages, wireless Internet, baby care room, luggage storage, reading materials are provided.

 Inter-Terminal Shuttle Bus